vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Bathing, 50; after menstruation, 286.
 See also Ritual bath Baudhāyanadharmasutra, on sacred thread, 34, 76; on asrama theory, 44; on cleansing, 74; on bathing, 83; on sacred enclosure, 119; on polygamy, 121; on fire sacrifice, 129- 30; on reciting mantras, 150; on salutations, 157;
 157; on behaviour toward teacher, 167; on decorating hearth, 182; on food for guests, 189-90, 209; on eating with one's wife, 216; on evening ritual, 234; on intercourse, 238-9; on adopted sons, 302
-Baudhayanasrautasūtra, 131 Bavasäheb, 15, 16
+Baudhayanasrautasūtra, 131 Bavasāheb, 15, 16
 Bennett, Lynn, 138
 Betel, 231-2; in love-making, 243 Bhagavadgītā, 264
 Bhangāśvana, King, 259-60 Bhāradvāja, 147